 Chesterwood, Home of Daniel Chester French, Stockbridge.
 This is the country home, studio, and gardens of the prolific American sculptor best known for his statue of Abraham Lincoln in the Lincoln Memorial, Washington, D.C.

 The Clark Art Institute, Williamstown.
-Japanese Impressions: Color Woodblock Prints from the Rodbell Family Collection, selections from a foundational gift made in 2014 of 63 woodblock prints, as well as several loans from private collections.
-The exhibition includes Katsushika Hokusai (1760–1849), Utagawa Hiroshige (1797–1858), Kawase Hasui (1883–1957) and Kiyoshi Saitō (1907–1997).
-Now – April 2.
 An Inner World, seven genre paintings by Dutch artists working in or near the city of Leiden in the seventeenth century.
 Now – Sept.
 17. Looking North and South: European Prints and Drawings, 1500–1650, the work of Albrecht Dürer, Rembrandt van Rijn, Peter Paul Rubens, Guercino and others.
 Now – May 29.

 Frelinghuysen Morris House and Studio, Lenox.
 Former home of American abstract artists George L.K.
 Morris and Suzy Frelinghuysen, set on a 46-acre estate.
 View their paintings, frescoes and sculpture, and experience their exquisite collection of American and European Cubist art.

 Gunn Memorial Library and Museum, Washington, CT.
 Local history collections including photographs, textiles and clothing, 18th and 19th century tools and domestic implements, decorative and fine arts, and rarities, as well as seasonal exhibits.
-Studies, an exhibit of work by Rick Schatzberg, who spent more than two years photographing the human and physical landscape along Route 22 in New York State.
+Twenty Two North, an exhibit of work by Rick Schatzberg, who spent more than two years photographing the human and physical landscape along Route 22 in New York State.
 Now – May 9.